 Fungal decay requires moisture to develop, and the end grain of wood absorbs moisture at up to 100 times the rate of absorption of the face of wood.

 This means that on average, the end grain retains more moisture than other parts of the wood, and is more likely to decay first.
-This phenomenon affects both treated timbers, and naturally durable species.
-Even “Class 1″ durability species such as Kwila/Merbau, Garapa and Vitex are affected by this problem.
+This issue affects both treated timbers, and naturally durable species such as Spotted Gum, Blackbutt, and Ironbark (all durability class 1 species).

 It is critical therefore, that the cut ends of wood are sealed prior to application with an end sealant.